First U.S. moon landing since 1972 set to happen today as spacecraft closes in on lunar surface

 Houston-based Intuitive Machines readied its Odysseus lander for touchdown on the moon today, a nail-biting one-hour 13-minute descent from orbit to become the first U.S.-built spacecraft to stick a moon landing in more than 50 years and the first ever by a private company.

-One day after braking into a 57-mile-high orbit tilted 80 degrees to the moon's equator, Odysseus' methane-fueled main engine was primed to ignite at 4:17 p.m.
+One day after braking into a 57-mile-high orbit tilted 80 degrees to the moon's equator, Odysseus' methane-fueled main engine was primed to ignite around 3:11 p.m.
 EST, lowering the far side of the orbit to a point near the landing site some 186 miles from the moon's south pole.

 As the 14-foot-tall spacecraft descends toward the surface, on-board cameras and lasers are programmed to scan the ground below to identify landmarks, providing steering inputs to the lander's guidance system to help fine tune the trajectory.

-One hour later, at 5:18 p.m., the main engine is expected to ignite again at an altitude of about 18 miles and to keep firing for the final 10 minutes of the descent, flipping Odysseus from a horizontal orientation to vertical and dropping straight down at just under 4 mph.
+One hour later, around 4:12 p.m., the main engine is expected to ignite again at an altitude of about 18 miles and to keep firing for the final 10 minutes of the descent, flipping Odysseus from a horizontal orientation to vertical and dropping straight down at just under 4 mph.

 As the spacecraft drops below 100 feet, an innovative camera package, known as "EagleCam," built by students at Embry-Riddle Aeronautical University, will fall away and attempt to photograph the lander's final descent from the side.
 NASA cameras on board the spacecraft will photograph the ground directly below.